gmpal/DynamicThermalRating/README.md

 | 200   | 1.8              | 123.2                 | 4.0           | 58.7         | 2.1                                                         | 177.738          | 6.340349                                             | 4.3                              | 10 | 2022-02-26 21:54:00 |

-## Artificial Data

-Since real data cannot be made public, we generate synthetic data using the statistical properties of the real data.
-The synthetic data is generated using the a normal distribution centered on the real data mean and having the same standard deviation, and a nonlinear relationship between all input features is adopted, after rescaling, as the conductor temperature column `Actual Conductor Temp (t+1) [°C]`.

->It is important to note that the nonlinear relationship used to create the conductor temperature column is arbitrary and does not necessarily reflect reality.
-The values of the synthetic data should not be interpreted as physical values, and the synthetic data should not be used for any real-world applications.
-The synthetic data is provided solely for the purpose of reproducibility and to allow researchers to experiment with different machine learning models and techniques on a consistent dataset.

-86000 samples per sensor are generated, to simulate two months of data collected with a 1 minute frequency.
-The synthetic data can be found in the file `synthetic_data.zip`.

 # Experiments on Real Data